AI Claim Verification for Investigators Reviewing Evidence and Claims

 Use cases

-- Cross-checking biographical claims about a subject under investigation
+- Cross-checking biographical claims about a subject under investigation before building further inquiry on them

 - Documenting the verification process for claims that will appear in a published investigation